zhenghaohe/zhenghao.me/content/blog/my-react-aha-moments.md

 tag: engineering
 ---

-# This post is a growing collection of things that triggered so called “aha” moments throughout my journey of learning React.
+This post is a growing collection of things that triggered so called “aha” moments throughout my journey of learning React.

 <div class='tip tip-right'><p>An <a href="https://en.wikipedia.org/wiki/Eureka_effect"> “aha” moment</a> is a moment of sudden insight or clarity; when the subject matter suddenly makes sense. </p></div>

 ## 1. Why is that whenever we use React, we need to import two separate packages i.e. "react" and "react-dom"?

-To understand the distinction here, first we need to understand that, reconciliation and rendering are two **separate** phases for a React app.
+To understand the distinction here, first we need to understand that, reconciliation (frequently referred to as "the render phase") and commit are two **separate** phases for a React app.
 Reconciliation is the algorithm behind what is popularly understood as the “virtual DOM.”.
 In other words, it is the algorithm React uses to diff one tree with another to determine which parts need to be changed.
-On the other hand, Rendering is the process where React uses that information to actually update the app.
+On the other hand, "commit" is the process where React uses that information to actually update the app.

 There are more than just one rendering environments - for example, in the case of a browser application, those virtual DOMs end up being translated to a set of DOM operations.
 The other major rendering environment is native iOS and Android views via React Native.
 This separation means that React DOM and React Native can use their own renderers while sharing the same reconciler, provided by React core.
 That also means the reconciler is principally not concerned with the renderer (though renderers might need to change to support and take advantage of the reconciler).